xianghui/javascript101/content/lessons/1-4-scoping.md

 System.out.println(a); //10
 ```

-However, it turns out that `const` is slightly different from the `final`
+`const` on the other hand, works slightly different from the `final` keyword in
-keyword in Java.
-You have to declare and initialize its value in the same
+Java.
+You have to declare and initialize its value in the same statement.
-statement.

 ```javascript
 const a; //Not allowed => SyntaxError : Missing initializer in const declaration a = 100;
 ```

-So, we conclude that:
+So, we conclude the following:

 1. It is a variable where its values is immutable (i.e. its value cannot be
     changed) :x: